-For honorably separated veterans whose active duty lasted more than 180 days and began before October 5, 1976 (and in some cases, spouses and mothers of veterans), Veteran Preference adds 5 or 10 points to their eligibility scores on civil service registers.
+Training Program: The veteran and the employing office will work out a training or educational program designed around the veteran's interest, the agency's needs, and the training or educational facilities available in the area.
+After 2 years, upon satisfactory completion of the training and satisfactory job peformance, the veteran's appointment is converted to career or career-conditional.
+We encourage you to contact a Personnel Staffing Specialist in any of our Regional Personnel Offices for more specific information on the VRA (see page 20).
+Veteran Preference For honorably separated veterans whose active duty lasted more than 180 days and began before October 5, 1976 (and in some cases, spouses and mothers of veterans), Veteran Preference adds 5 or 10 points to their eligibility scores on civil service registers.
 Since this score determines the order of individual names on an OPM register, Veteran Preference increases the chances of being certified.
 If anyone eligible for Veteran Preference is listed on a certificate issued to an agency, the agency may not pass over the veteran to hire a nonveteran unless the OPM finds the passover justifiable.
 Veterans can get more detailed information and pamphlets explaining these and other benefits from the FJIC in their area (see page 16).

-Note: The Park Service provides neither training nor financial aid to prospective employees.
-However, for information on scholarships and financial aid, you may obtain the publications entitled "On Your Own, A Guide to Private Sources" and "Federal Student Aide Fact Sheet" both from the Department of Education, 400 Maryland Ave.
-S.W., Washington, D.C.
-20202.
+NOTE: The Park Service provides neither training nor financial aid to prospective employees.
+However, for information on scholarships and financial aid, you may obtain the publication entitled "Student Consumer's Guide" by writing to Basic Grants, P.O.
+Box 84, Washington, D.C.
+20044.
+This booklet is available in both English and Spanish editions in many high school, college, and public libraries.
 The Park Service does not recommend one educational institution above another in order to qualify for any position.
 For those cases in which education may be substituted for experience, the education can be acquired in any accredited college or university.
 Courses taken through nonaccredited sources are acceptable if you can show that the state university where the nonaccredited institution is located will accept college credit for the coursework.
-Some publications to consult or obtain are: "Comparative Guide to American Colleges and Universities," "Lovejoy's Career and Vocational School Guide" (in libraries and for sale commercially), "The Directory of Professional Preparation Programs in Recreation, Parks and Related Areas" (which lists about 300 colleges and universities offering such degrees), and the "Curriculum Catalogue" (both obtainable from the National Recreation and Park Association Book Center, 3101 Park Center Drive, Alexandria, VA 22302).
+Some publications to consult or obtain are: "Comparative Guide to American Colleges and Universities," "Lovejoy's Career and Vocational School Guide" (in libraries and for sale commercially), "The Directory of Professional Preparation Programs in Recreation, Parks and Related Areas" (which lists about 300 colleges and universities offering such degrees), and the "Curriculum Catalogue'' (both obtainable from the National Recreation and Park Association Book Center, 3101 Park Center Drive, Alexandria, VA 22302).
+Employment Benefits